-Constant vacuum pressure is not absolutely necessary for the reliable holding of objects.
-Continuous air consumption can be avoided by using an air-saving circuit, especially in the case of smooth surfaces and non-porous material.
+Constant vacuum pressure is not absolutely necessary for reliably holding objects.
+Continuous air consumption can be avoided by using an air-saving circuit, especially with smooth surfaces and non-porous material.
 The aim is to use vacuum only when needed.

 The vacuum generator OVEM and the vacuum generator VADMI with intelligent vacuum monitoring generate a vacuum only when it is needed and can switch off automatically.
 The savings amount to roughly 60% of previously required compressed air volumes.